BriSCA Formula 1 Stock Cars

-BriSCA Formula 1 Stock Cars is a class of single-seater stock-car-racing in the UK with custom-built cars, with races conducted on walled oval tracks of either shale or tarmac of approximately a quarter-mile in length.
-The cars are of an open wheel design.
-The cars may be of any horsepower and drivers can use any engine they choose, with Chevrolet based small or big block V8 engines being the most popular.
-The season runs from March through to November, with occasional meetings during Christmas time.
+BriSCA (British Stock Car Association) Formula 1 Stock Cars are a class of stock-car-racing in the UK with custom-built cars, with races conducted on walled oval tracks of either shale or tarmac of approximately a quarter-mile in length.

+The cars follow open wheel design principles, and there are no horsepower restrictions for the engines.
+Drivers may use any engine they choose, with Chevrolet based small or big block V8 engines being the most popular.
+The season runs from March through to November, with occasional meetings over the Christmas period.